 Wix vs. WordPress Price

-Let's start by comparing the costs of these two solutions.
+Budget is an important factor in deciding on a website building solution.
 While Wix offers four premium hosting plans with resources that scale up at each price point, WordPress is free to use.
 You will have to pay for hosting, domain registration, and premium plugins and themes, all of which range in price.

 Let’s start by looking at the costs associated with building a Wix site.